Menaces or misunderstood? Everything you need to know about seagulls - including why they're protected

 When do seagulls start nesting?

-Seagulls begin nesting around early May, and they breed once a year.
+Seagulls begin nesting around early May.

-Nest sites include sea-cliffs, sand dunes, islands and, for urban gulls, rooftops.
+Their nest sites include sea-cliffs, sand dunes, islands and, for urban gulls, rooftops.
 They will build their nests with twigs and grasses, with both sexes incubating a clutch of two to four eggs for up to 30 days.

 Gulls typically begin nesting in May.
 Image: Danny Lawson/PA WireGulls typically begin nesting in May.
 Image: Danny Lawson/PA Wire